geonetwork/doc/source/tutorials/introduction/deployment/deploy.rst

 ###########################

-Before deploying **GeoNetwork** you first need to set up an Elasticsearch instance. https://www.elastic.co/downloads/elasticsearch lists various option for deployment.
-Via the installer, a package manager such as yum, apt, brew or docker.
-Verify to use a version of Elasticsearch compatible with the version of GeoNetwork.
+Before deploying **GeoNetwork** you first need to set up an Elasticsearch instance. https://www.elastic.co/downloads/elasticsearch lists the various options for deployment, such as via the installer, a package manager such as yum, apt, brew or docker.
+Ensure you use a version of Elasticsearch compatible with the version of GeoNetwork.
 For GeoNetwork 4.0.5 this is Elasticsearch 7.11.1.